OffByOneStudios/craft-lisp/docs/design.md

 ### Environment

-This is the root class for managing the host of the interpreter.
-Specifically, managing per process data (like static data) and holding the implementation's static data (like the list of interpreters).
+This is the root class for managing the host of the interpreter, it manages a list of modules.

-### Namespace

-(Should probably be named Interpreter or System)

-This is an instance of the language.
-It manages threads, current executions, currently loaded modules, etc.

 ### Module

-Part of the namespace's interface, this represents a collection of code in the system.
+Part of the environment's interface, this represents a collection of code in the system.

 ### Execution

-Part of the namespace's interface, this represents an execution.
+Part of the environment's interface, this represents an execution.
 Provides a thread local interface to get the current execution.
-Namespaces and Executors must cooperate to ensure this is always correct.
+Environments and Executors must cooperate to ensure this is always correct.

 ## Features